-Input file Output in older Imaging Engine versions Output in Imaging Engine 14.1.1 onwards Normalized PDF file with Cyan at 45° the ticket as either: 45° clockwise 135° counter clockwise depending on what you chose in the Preferences of your old Imaging Engine version.
-Standard PDF file with Cyan at 45° 45° counter clockwise, which could be displayed in the ticket as either: 45° counter clockwise 135° clockwise depending on what you chose in the Preferences of your old Imaging Engine version. direction.
+Input file Output in older Imaging Engine versions Output in Imaging Engine 14.1.1 onwards Normalized PDF file with Cyan at 45° 45° clockwise, which could be displayed in the ticket as either: 45° clockwise 135° counter clockwise depending on what you chose in the Preferences of your old Imaging Engine version.
+For both Normalized PDF and standard PDF files: • 45° clockwise if you set a clockwise screen angle direction.
+Standard PDF file with Cyan at 45° 45° counter clockwise, which could be displayed in the ticket as either: 45° counter clockwise 135° clockwise depending on what you chose in the Preferences of your old Imaging Engine version.
 45° counter clockwise if you set a counter clockwise screen angle direction.